 Wildflowers are a common sight in warmer months here on Springer’s western slope, fed by the trickling runoff from the mountain’s higher elevations.
 In winter months, freezing temperatures turn these trickles into icicles, dripping in long spires of ice from the rocky outcrops lining the trail.

-The Appalachian Trail crests briefly at .7 miles at a signed intersection with the Benton Mackaye Trail.
-The BMT departs left from the intersection, creating an alternate loop around Springer’s eastern slopes.
-(Check out the BMT Springer Loop Trail for incredible views from an alternate summit overlook.)
+The Appalachian Trail crests briefly at .7 miles, reaching a signed intersection with the Benton MacKaye Trail.
+The BMT departs left from the junction, creating an alternate loop around Springer’s eastern slopes.
+(Check out the Springer Mountain Loop on the Benton MacKaye Trail for incredible views from a nearby summit overlook.)